-Remove the four screws (K1) from the back side of computer (K).
-Connect the wire harness (E3 & L1) to those wires coming out of the computer and put the computer on the computer bracket (H).

-Then secure the computer on the computer bracket with screws (K1).
-Tighten the screws securely (do not overtighten).
+Remove the four Screws (K1) from the back side of Computer (K).
+Connect the Wire Harness (E3 & L1) to the wires coming out of the computer and fasten the computer on the Computer Bracket with Screws (K1).
+Tighten the Screws securely (do not overtighten).